 Step 2: Connect to your Linux 2 instance

 Once your instance is up and running, you need to connect to your instance.
-I will be using EC2 instance connect feature for this as it allows to SSH into instance from browser itself.
+I will be using the EC2 instance connect feature for this as it allows SSH into instances from the browser itself.

-However, if you want to usual SSH, feel free to use below command from your terminal.
+However, if you want to usual SSH, feel free to use the below command from your terminal.

 ssh -i /path/my-key-pair.pem ec2-user@instance-public-ip

-To SSH from browser using Instance connect, follow below steps.
+To SSH from the browser using Instance Connect, follow the below steps.

 - Select your instance and click connect as highlighted below

-verify that ec2-user is showing in username field and click Connect.
+Verify that ec2-user is showing in the username field and click Connect.

-A new browser window will open and you will be connected into your instance like below.
+A new browser window will open and you will be connected to your instance like below.

 Now you are ready to run commands on your EC2 instance.
-Let’s move to the installation part in next step
+Let’s move to the installation part in the next step.

-Now, we need to run below set of commands one by one, to install apache web server on our instance.
-Please note that we will use sudo(root privilege ) to run all these command.
-The reason is, whenever you try to install, remove or change any software, you must have root privilege to do such tasks.
+Now, we need to run the below set of commands one by one, to install the Apache web server on our instance.
+Please note that we will use sudo(root privilege ) to run all these commands.
+The reason is that whenever you try to install, remove or change any software, you must have root privilege to do such tasks.

 sudo yum update -y sudo yum install -y httpd.x86_64 sudo systemctl start httpd.service sudo systemctl enable httpd.service